tejux/mutt-hacks/README.md

 	  sidebar_jump_mailbox3, sidebar-jump-key3 are allowed.
 	  At-most 3 jump-keys and mailbox names can be given.

+	  Does this functionality exist in mutt itself maybe ?
+Ability to set a shortcut to jump to a mailbox ??

-2)	Sidebar color indicator
+2)	Sidebar color hacks

 	By default, sidebar indicator is same color as the indicator in scroll window.
-	Minor hack to add a sidebar_indicator color key, to have a separate color for the currently active mailbox shown in sidebar.
+	Minor hack to add a new color key "sidebar_indicator", to have a separate color for the currently active mailbox shown in sidebar.

+	Minor hack to add a new color key "sidebar_spoolfile", to color the spoolfile folder in the sidebar listing.